Graph-based Decentralized Task Allocation for Multi-Robot Target Localization

-Facilitating communication for information exchange between multiple agents is important for collaboration, as it ensures that every agent is aware of what the other agents know.
-Graphs are an efficient data structure to represent communication channels between multiple bots, which can vary in topological structures.
-They also inherently enable the aggregation of information across multiple agents.
-Given the dynamic nature of mission scenarios, such as a variable number of operational agents due to physical constraints and navigational factors along with potentially unforeseen hardware failures, the use of a graph allows for dynamic scaling with the number of agents, thereby ensuring robustness among agents of the team.
-In our work, we explore building such heterogeneous multi-agent systems using graph-based neural networks \cite{oh2016pso, ligraph2020, zhou2022graph}.
+Facilitating communication between multiple robots is important for collaboration, as it ensures that every robot is aware of what the other robots know.
+Graphs are an efficient data structure for communicating between multiple robots, and they can vary in topological structures.
+They also inherently enable the aggregation of information across multiple robots.
+Given the dynamic nature of mission scenarios, the use of a graph allows for dynamic scaling with the number of robots, thereby ensuring the robustness of the system as the number of robots changes.

-In such complicated and unknown environments, heterogeneous multi-agent systems are preferred to homogeneous ones because different types of mobile robots offer different operational advantages and operate under varying resource constraints\cite{tiwari2018estimating,tiwari2019unified}.
-For example, when comparing UGVs with UAVs, UGVs have a relatively long operational range and can carry heavier payloads, while UAVs, despite limited payload-carrying ability, are relatively faster and agile.
-Therefore, a heterogeneous robot team is better suited for collaborative work in a rugged and uncharted environment \cite{prorok2021beyond}.
+In complex and unknown environments, heterogeneous multi-robot systems are preferred to homogeneous ones because different types of mobile robots offer different operational advantages and operate under varying resource constraints\cite{tiwari2018estimating,tiwari2019unified}.
+For example, when comparing UGVs with UAVs, UGVs have a relatively long operational range and can carry heavier payloads, while UAVs, despite limited payload-carrying ability, are relatively faster and more agile.
+Therefore, a heterogeneous robot team is better suited for collaborative work in an uncharted environment\cite{prorok2021beyond}.